Create a count-based loop with the Repeat block

 2. Decide where on the canvas you want to place the Collect block and drag the port to that location.

-3. Select Collect icon (stroke, large) Collect.
+3. Select Collect icon Collect.
 If you want to search for the block, enter Collect in search.

 Connect an Output block

-The Output block displays incoming data, such as the Collect block's outgoing list.
+The Display block displays incoming data, such as the Collect block's outgoing list.

-To connect an Output block, do the following:
+To connect a Display block, do the following:

 1. Hover over the Collect block's output port.
 The pointer changes to a crosshair.